-- Off-site educator will contact the course coordinator or clinical coordinator to advise him/her of the student status. - Course coordinator or off-site educator will complete the Care and Concern form online: https://facstaff.necc.mass.edu/faculty-resources/care-and-concern-report-form/ which is received in the office of the Director of Student conduct. - 3.
+- Off-site educator will contact the course coordinator or clinical coordinator to advise the student of the student status. - Course coordinator or off-site educator will complete the Care and Concern form online: https://facstaff.necc.mass.edu/faculty-resources/care-and-concern-report-form/ which is received in the office of the Director of Student conduct. - 3.
 The Director of Student Conduct will consult with the off-site educator and/or program coordinator regarding conditions for the student's return to the off-site placement. - 4.
-The student may be eligible to return to an off-site experience under the following conditions: - If the plan for return is in agreement with the program policies and procedures. - If an off-site placement is available. - The student may be required to complete a drug screening with negative results. - The student may need to have an updated Technical Standards form completed by a health care practitioner. - Student may be required to make up the missed off-site education time.
+The student may be eligible to return to an off-site experience under the following conditions: - If the plan for return agrees with the program policies and procedures. - If an off-site placement is available. - The student may be required to complete a drug screening with negative results. - The student may need to have an updated Technical Standards form completed by a health care practitioner. - Student may be required to make up the missed off-site education time.

-Reviewed: February 2020, January 2021, March 2022
+Created: January 2019, January 2022, January 2023 Reviewed: February 2020, January 2021, January 2023